PowerClerk Support Center

 Figure 4: Testing new Web Adapter

 The sample configuration below demonstrates the settings which need to be defined to successfully connect to the utility-specific web service.
 Setting Support Email Alias allows users to define an email address to receive notifications and error messages in the context of this new web adapter.
-Connections also allow users to define a dedicated endpoint URL and authentication credentials for your program’s Test Environment to facilitate testing Web Adapter changes separately from your ongoing Production Environment:
+Connections also allow users to define a dedicated Production URL endpoint and Test Environment URL endpoint with unique authentication credentials for both.
+This will allow you to utilize your program’s Test Environment to facilitate testing Web Adapter changes separately from your ongoing Production Environment.
+If a Relative URL is provided, it will be concatenated to the Base URL.
+In the example below, if the Base URL is “/path” and the Base URL is “https://example.com”, the Relative URL will be appended to the Base URL to create “https://example.com/path”:

 Connecting to utility-specific web service